fredrrom/connections/README.md

 ## Installation

-To install the environments, use `pip install cops`.
 The following command will pull and install the latest commit from this repository, along with its Python dependencies

 ```
 pip install git+https://github.com/fredrrom/cops.git